Revealing the role of E3 ubiquitin ligases in DNA damage repair

 For more information on DNA damage repair using HAP1 cell lines

-Download our recent App Note to discover how isogenic cell lines allow single genetic modifications to be studied in isolation:
+Read our blog post on Probing DNA Damage Response Pathways to discover how isogenic cell lines allow single genetic modifications to be studied in isolation:

 Details about Horizon's HAP1 cell lines: